xmusphlkg/CNIDS/Report/information/Rabies.md

-Rabies is a viral disease that is both deadly and fatal.
-It affects the central nervous system in humans and other mammals.
-The primary mode of transmission is through bites from infected animals, especially dogs.
-Rabies is present globally, but its prevalence is higher in developing countries, particularly in Africa and Asia.
+Rabies is a highly fatal viral disease that affects both humans and animals.
+It is caused by the Rabies virus and is primarily transmitted through the saliva of infected animals.
+In humans, the virus targets the central nervous system, leading to inflammation of the brain and ultimately death.

 Historical Context and Discovery:

-Rabies has been recognized for thousands of years.
-The first recorded evidence of rabies dates back to ancient Mesopotamia around 2300 BC.
-During ancient times, rabies was often associated with supernatural causes and referred to as "madness."

-The discovery of the rabies virus is credited to Louis Pasteur, a French microbiologist, in the 19th century.
-Pasteur developed the first successful rabies vaccine and conducted experiments on dogs to demonstrate the presence of the virus in the nervous system.
+Rabies has been known throughout history, with references to the disease dating back thousands of years.
+The earliest known records can be found in ancient Mesopotamian and Egyptian writings.
+The term "rabies" itself was first used by the ancient Greeks.
+However, the first scientific study of Rabies was conducted by Louis Pasteur in the 19th century.
+Pasteur developed a vaccine and successfully used it to prevent the disease in dogs.
+This groundbreaking work laid the foundation for the prevention and control of Rabies.

-Global Prevalence:
+Prevalence:

-Rabies is present in over 150 countries, resulting in an estimated 59,000 human deaths annually.
-Over 95% of these deaths occur in Africa and Asia.
-These regions have the highest number of cases due to a lack of effective control measures, limited access to healthcare, and a high population of stray dogs.
+Rabies is present in every continent except Antarctica.
+According to the World Health Organization (WHO), an estimated 59,000 human deaths occur due to Rabies each year, with around 99% of cases occurring in Asia and Africa.
+India alone accounts for approximately one-third of global Rabies deaths.
+However, it is important to note that Rabies is endemic in many regions worldwide, and human cases are also reported in the Americas, Europe, and Oceania.

 Transmission Routes:

-The primary mode of transmission for rabies is through the bite or scratch of an infected animal.
-The virus can be found in the saliva and nervous tissue of infected animals.
-The main sources of transmission to humans include dogs, bats, and other wildlife such as raccoons, skunks, and foxes.
+The primary mode of Rabies transmission is through the bite or scratch of an infected animal, typically a dog.
+Other modes of transmission include contact with infected animal saliva through mucous membranes or open wounds.
+In rare cases, Rabies can also be transmitted through organ transplantation from an infected donor or through aerosol transmission in laboratory settings.

+Affected Populations:

+While Rabies can affect individuals of all ages, children are particularly vulnerable due to their higher likelihood of close contact with animals.
+Certain populations, such as veterinarians, animal handlers, and laboratory workers, are at an increased risk due to their occupational exposure to potentially infected animals.
+Additionally, individuals living in rural or suburban areas where stray dogs are present are also more susceptible.

+Key Statistics:
+- Worldwide, rabid dogs are the source of more than 99% of human Rabies cases.
+- Over 40% of people bitten by suspect rabid animals are children under the age of 15.
+- Almost 60% of all dog-mediated human Rabies deaths occur in children under 15 years of age.

 Risk Factors:

-Several major risk factors are associated with the transmission of rabies:
+There are several risk factors associated with the transmission of Rabies.
+These include:

-1. Lack of Vaccination: The primary risk factor for rabies transmission is the absence of vaccination in both animals and humans.
-Vaccinating domestic animals, particularly dogs, can prevent the spread of the virus.

-2. Exposure to Infected Animals: Individuals who work closely with animals, such as veterinarians, animal handlers, and wildlife researchers, are at a higher risk of exposure to the rabies virus.

-3. Dog Population Control: Uncontrolled dog populations, especially stray dogs, significantly contribute to the transmission of rabies.
-Areas with inadequate dog vaccination campaigns and ineffective dog population control programs are at risk.
+1. Lack of awareness and education: Individuals who are uninformed about Rabies and its prevention methods are more likely to engage in risky behaviors that increase their exposure to infected animals.

+2. Insufficient veterinary services: In areas with limited access to veterinary care and vaccination programs, the risk of Rabies transmission is higher, especially among stray dogs.

+3. Lack of dog vaccination: Vaccinating dogs against Rabies is crucial to prevent the virus from spreading to humans.
+Where dog vaccination coverage is low, there is a higher risk of transmission.

-Impact on Regions and Populations:
+Impact on Different Regions and Populations:

-Regions with limited access to healthcare and control measures bear the greatest burden of rabies.
-Africa and Asia account for approximately 90% of human cases, with India alone accounting for around 30% of global deaths caused by rabies.

-High-risk populations include children under 15 years old, as they are more susceptible to dog bites and have limited access to post-exposure healthcare.
-Rural populations are also heavily impacted due to their proximity to wildlife and limited access to healthcare facilities.

-Prevalence Rates and Affected Demographics:

-Rabies prevalence rates vary significantly across regions and populations.
-Developed countries, such as the United States and Western Europe, have implemented extensive control measures leading to very low prevalence rates.
-Isolated cases typically occur from exposure during travel to regions with endemic rabies.

-In contrast, countries with limited resources and weak healthcare infrastructure, particularly in Sub-Saharan Africa and parts of Asia, have high prevalence rates.
-Challenges in implementing vaccination programs, limited access to post-exposure prophylaxis, and inadequate reporting and surveillance systems contribute to this situation.

-In conclusion, rabies is a global public health concern, with Africa and Asia bearing the heaviest burden.
-The disease primarily spreads through bites from infected animals, particularly dogs.
-Lack of vaccination, exposure to infected animals, and uncontrolled dog populations are significant risk factors.
-It is crucial to implement effective control measures, including vaccination campaigns and access to post-exposure treatment, to reduce the impact of rabies on different regions and populations.
+The impact of Rabies varies across different regions and populations.
+In regions with effective prevention and control programs, such as North America and Western Europe, the incidence of human Rabies is relatively low.
+However, in resource-limited regions, particularly parts of Asia and Africa, Rabies remains a significant public health issue due to limited access to healthcare services, inadequate animal control measures, and a high prevalence of rabid dogs.

+In many developing countries, especially those with a large stray dog population, Rabies poses a considerable burden on public health.
+The disease affects not only humans but also domestic animals, leading to economic losses in the agricultural sector.
+Furthermore, the death toll disproportionately affects marginalized communities with limited access to healthcare and prevention measures.

+In conclusion, Rabies is a deadly viral disease that continues to pose a significant threat to global public health.
+While efforts have been made to control the disease through vaccination programs and improved awareness, much work remains to be done, particularly in regions with limited resources.
+Increasing access to affordable vaccines, promoting responsible pet ownership, and enhancing veterinary services are key strategies to combat Rabies and reduce its impact on affected populations worldwide.